mazvie-cee/ML-Classification-project/README.md

 6. Made predictions using some ML algorithms
 7. Used cross-validation and hyperparameter tuning of the best-performing base model

-# Results
+### Results

-Classification Model 	        Accuracy %
-Logistic regression 	              64
+1. Logistic regression 	                 64%
-Support vector machine 	            67
+2. Support vector machine 	              67%
-Random forest 	                    80
+3. Random forest 	                       80%
-XGBoost Classifier 	                81
+4. XGBoost Classifier 	                 81%
-XGboost with cross-validation 	    87
+5. XGboost with cross-validation 	     87%
-XGboost with hyperparameter tuning 	82
+6. XGboost with hyperparameter tuning 	  82%

-# Findings
+### Findings

 Ensemble models performed better on the dataset